MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ms.reviewer: wameng
 ---

-# FAQ for [Feature]
+# FAQ for Environment status summary (preview)

-These frequently asked questions (FAQ) describe the AI impact of [Product]'s [Feature] feature.
+These frequently asked questions (FAQ) describe the AI impact of Dynamics 365 Customer Insights Environment status summary feature.

-## What is [Feature]?
+## What is Environment status summary?

-[Describe the system in plain English.
-What type of system or feature is this?
-What does it do?
-At a high level, what does the system or feature take as input?
-What kind of outputs does the system or feature produce?]
+This AI-powered feature is designed to summarize business impacting jobs in the system and surface the root failure, if any, so you can quickly investigate the issue.
+This feature helps eliminate the need to review hundreds of jobs to identify if your environment is processing normally.

-## What are [the feature]’s capabilities?
+## What are the feature’s capabilities?

-[Building on the previous question, provide semi-technical, high-level information on how the system or feature offers functionality for various uses.]
+The Environment status summary detects if a key job has been skipped or failed, based on job priority order.
+A link to the job is provided so you can quickly access the issue.

-## What is [the feature]’s intended use?
+## What is the feature’s intended use?

-[Explain intended use(s), as identified in your Impact Assessment.]
+The intention is to aid administrators in determining the status of their Customer Insights environment in less time and with less manual effort.

-## How was [Feature] evaluated?
+## How was Environment status summary evaluated?
 What metrics are used to measure performance?

 [Provide evidence of system or feature accuracy and performance, and, when applicable, a description of the extent to which these results are generalizable across use cases that were not part of the evaluation.]

-## What are the limitations of [Feature]?
-How can users minimize the impact of the [Feature] limitations when using the system?
+## What are the limitations of Environment status summary?
+How can users minimize the impact of the Environment status summary limitations when using the system?

-[See Impact Assessment.
-Describe the known limitations of the system or feature including uses for which the system was not designed or evaluated.
-Discuss steps that the user can take to minimize errors and the impact of trade-offs for the user.]
+The feature reviews jobs in the following order, if they are configured:

+- Exports
+- Segments used in Customer Journey Orchestrator
+- Dataverse hydration jobs
+- Merge in data unification

+The feature reports only on these jobs and one at a time based on the priority order.
+For example, if exports are configured, then the feature only identifies if there is an issue with an export.

+The feature is available only in the United States.

 ## What operational factors and settings allow for effective and responsible use of the feature?

-[Describe the operational factors and ranges within which the system is expected to perform reliably and safely.
-List the choices that end users can make (e.g., customization, settings, etc.), with a description of how those choices may impact system behavior in the real world.]
+- On the Environment status summary, users are reminded that AI-generated content can be inaccurate.
+- Users should be mindful when adding data sources, creating segments, measures, and other insights that the names are used in processing the jobs.
+Users should use responsible, appropriate names.

 ## See also